Maybe you're rolling your eyes or laughing at me. A Crusade? How outrageous

 I had a freight train hit me when I realized my son was growing up and I had missed most of those precious moments, not on purpose but out of necessity.
 I had been trying desperately to keep us afloat and now we were actually doing really well, but emotionally I had not lifted myself from that panicked "survival" mode.
 I was still terrified that in one moment it could all be snatched away.

 I started to make a financial plan based on to get us to the point where I could make my son my priority.
 I sat down and wrote goals for myself, my family and my business.
-I now own a home, have a different business that matches my priorities.
+I bought a home and have a different business that matches my priorities.
 My life continues to evolve as my lifestyle priorities and dreams evolve.

 I’m on a crusade to help groomers make wise and Savvy choices in their lives.
 The whole point of budgeting and making calculated sacrifices is to have a plan for the future.
 “Grooming till we die” is not a choice, it's being slave to a profession that you should love.
 My pain is very personal, it’s embarrassing and humbling.
 My crusade is to allow Savvy Groomers live a life they earn and ultimately deserve.